epec254/rag_code/README.md

 %pip install --quiet "PUT_RAG_STUDIO_WHEEL_HERE"
 ```

-*Note: While stored in the Git repo as `.py` files, these `.py` files are actually Databricks Notebooks - if you import the file using Databricks, it will render as a Notebook in the Notebook editor.*
+*Note: While stored in the Git repo as `.py` files, these `.py` files are actually Databricks Notebooks - if you import the file using Databricks, it will render as a Notebook in the Notebook editor.
+We suggest adding a Git Folder in your Databricks workspace based on a forked copy of this repo.*

 ## Tutorial 1: Hello world